ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 | Cortex-A55 (small cores)| cpu0 ~ cpu3| Share the same frequency domain; adjusting the frequency of any one core causes the other three cores to change synchronously|
 | Cortex-A76 (large cores)| cpu4 ~ cpu7| Each core is tuned independently, without affecting the others.|

-**⚠️Note: The operating frequency of the A55 small core must not be lower than that of the A76 large core; please bear this constraint in mind when configuring. **
+⚠️**Note: The operating frequency of the A55 small core must not be lower than that of the A76 large core; please bear this constraint in mind when configuring.**

 Taking the configuration of CPU4 frequency as an example: